bwlewis/lz4/README.md

 # DEFUNCT

-This package will not be maintained.
+This package will probably not be maintained.
 Instead, use the better 'fst' package, see http://www.fstpackage.org/, which now includes faster and better in-memory compression methods `fst::compress_fst` and `fst::decompress_fst` covered here, as well as several file-based compression options.

 Note that neither this package nor the fst package include proper streaming options to arbitrary connections...something someone should add to fst!

 October, 2018: there were some severe internal lz4 bugs that apparently also affect the fst package.
 I re-activated this repository to update lz4 for those who are still using it, and will file bug reports against fst...

+However, one potential advantage of this package is single-threaded operation (when used in process-parallel settings), and compatability with the command line lz4 file format, see for instance the example in the help page for `?lzDecompress`.

 # lz4 Data Compression/Decompression Functions